Getting started with Zeal 8-bit Computer

 load <size_in_bytes> command.
 Then, when the prompt will be waiting for the program to be sent, follow the instructions given in the section Send files.

-Now you know how to access the monitor, how the bootloader works, how Zeal 8-bit OS work, how to flash and reflash the ROM, you are ready to develop and enjoy!
+Now you know how to access the monitor, how the bootloader works, how Zeal 8-bit OS work, how to flash and reflash the ROM, you are ready to develop and enjoy the system!

 Q: Where is the technical reference manual or the hardware documentation?